simongroenewolt/semilla/README.md

 # Semilla Gem #

-This fork is purely done to get Semilla to work on Ruby 1.8.7 which is the default version on OSX at the moment.
+NOTE: This fork is purely done to get Semilla to work on Ruby 1.8.7 which is the default version on OSX at the moment.
 Please use the original at https://github.com/vicro/semilla if you just need Ruby 1.9 support.

 This gem adds some rake tasks for testing ActionScript applications with the FlexUnit4 testing framework.